open-mmlab/mmdeploy/docs/en/04-supported-codebases/mmcls.md

 **Method II:** Build using scripts

 If your target platform is **Ubuntu 18.04 or later version**, we encourage you to run [scripts](../01-how-to-build/build_from_script.md).
-For example, the following commands help install mmdeploy as well as inference engine - `ONNX Runtime` automatically.
+For example, the following commands install mmdeploy as well as inference engine - `ONNX Runtime`.

 ```shell
 git clone --recursive -b dev-1.x https://github.com/open-mmlab/mmdeploy.git